Creative Methods

 Autumn Leaves for Creative Methods - Scientific Analyses of Fundamental Issues

 Welcome to Creative Methods, providing scientific analyses for fundamental issues of our world.
-An introduction to the site is below.
-Graphics, navigation, and image-enlarging links are to the left, and short synopses of the topics on the right.
+Short descriptions of the topics in the site are below.

-[Clicking the picture allows a quick, full-size example of a presentation for that topic.
+[Clicking the blue underlined topic title, or the picture, or the “Go” button opens the topic.
 Use your browser’s “Back” arrow/button to return here.
-Clicking the blue underlined title or “Go” button opens the topic.
 Return links and navigation bars at the bottoms of pages facilitate movement throughout the site.]

 US Air Quality Gradebook